AlessiaRonchetti/Rental-Stress-Observatory/README.md

 ### 3. Airbnb Pressure Index (per borough)

-Combines volume and utilization, normalized to a 0–1 scale:
+Combines listing volume and occupancy utilization per borough.
+The listing count is normalized by the borough maximum (so the busiest borough gets 1.0 on that factor), then multiplied by the average occupancy percentage (0–100).
+The resulting score is a relative index — higher means more pressure — not a strict 0–1 range.

 ```
 pressure_score = (num_listings / max_listings_across_boroughs) × avg_occupancy_pct